-The VBeam laser is the gold standard treatment for addressing any facial redness or residual red marks that are left behind after an acne breakout.
-The VBeam operates on a wavelength (595 nanometers) that specifically targets skin cells which are holding onto red pigment.
+The VBeam laser is considered to be the gold standard treatment for addressing any forms of facial or bodily redness or residual red marks that are left behind after an acne breakout.
+The VBeam operates on a wavelength (595 nanometers) that specifically targets skin cells that are holding onto red pigment.
 The energy from the laser is absorbed by those skin cells exclusively, causing the redness to be destroyed while all surrounding skin is left untouched.
 One of the greatest perks associated with the Vbeam treatment is that there is a built-in Dynamic Cooling Device.
 This cools the skin before the laser beam is emitted, making the procedure itself even more comfortable for the patient.
 Additionally, there is no downtime involved with a Vbeam treatment, meaning that one can resume their normal everyday activities directly after the procedure.
-When it comes to tackling any signs of redness in the skin, the VBeam laser is ideal.
+When it comes to tackling any signs of redness in the skin, including that which is associated with buttne and folliculitis, the VBeam laser is ideal.

 eMatrix Laser to treat acne scars

-The eMatrix laser utilizes fractionated bi-polar frequency in order to penetrate beneath the skin’s surface, maximizing the amount of collagen and elastin produced in the skin.
-Stimulating the skin’s production of collagen and elastin improves textural irregularities and treats acne scars.
-The eMatrix laser can treat textural issues on skin of any tone and type, making it a powerful tool to combat against stubborn acne scars.
+The eMatrix laser utilizes fractionated bi-polar frequency to penetrate beneath the skin’s surface, maximizing the amount of collagen and elastin produced in the skin.
+Stimulating the skin’s production of collagen and elastin improves textural irregularities and treats acne scars and stretch marks.
+The eMatrix laser can treat textural issues on patients with any skin tone and skin type, making it a powerful tool to combat against stubborn acne scars.
 Using this laser treatment helps patients with acne scars achieve smoother, brighter, tighter, more beautiful, younger-looking skin.
-Since the eMatrix sublative rejuvenation has only 48 hours of downtime, this laser treatment can be scheduled with ease.
+Since the eMatrix sublative rejuvenation has only 48 hours of downtime, this laser treatment can easily be scheduled.